openebs-archive/openebs-docs/docs/setupstoragepools.md

 sudo mkdir /mnt/openebs_disk
 ```

-Verify the name and the size of the disk using the following command.
+Verify the name and size of the disk using the following command.

 ```
 lsblk